 The Corporation maintains a 403(b) plan whereby eligible employees may elect to defer contributions from their salary up to the limits established by the Internal Revenue Code.
 The Corporation will contribute up to 10% of an employee's annual compensation.
 Employees are vested in the Corporation matching contribution after eighteen months of employment.
-The Corporation's cost for the year ended December 31, 2008 totaled \$10,083.
+The Corporation's cost for the years ended December 31, 2010 and 2009 totaled \$47,163 and \$35,844, respectively.